ChillarAnand/avilpage.com/posts/2019/11/tls-openssl.md

 .. title: Verifying TLS Certificate Chain With OpenSSL
 .. slug: verify-tls-certificate-chain-with-openssl
 .. date: 2019-11-30 10:15:14 UTC+05:30
-.. tags: shell, tls, openssl
+.. tags: shell, openssl
-.. category: internet
+.. category: tech, programming
 .. link:
-.. description: How to verify certificate chain with openssl on the command line?
+.. description: How to verify certificate chain with openssl on the command line in linux or mac?
 .. type: text
 -->